sqrew/tunes/book/src/comparisons.md

 **Measured strengths:**
 - Complete feature set (synthesis, composition, effects, playback)
 - Simple API (2 lines for basic playback)
-- SIMD acceleration (47x realtime measured)
+- SIMD acceleration (100x realtime measured)
 - Optional GPU compute shaders (first Rust audio library, experimental)
-- Excellent CPU performance (81x realtime)

 **Measured limitations:**
 - Less battle-tested than Kira or SoLoud
 - Smaller community and ecosystem
 - GPU acceleration is experimental and untested on discrete GPUs
-- Larger compile times than minimal libraries (Rodio) when `gpu` feature enabled
+- Larger compile times than minimal libraries (Rodio) when `gpu` or `web` feature enabled

-**Performance summary:**
-- CPU baseline: 81x realtime (measured)
-- SIMD sample playback: 47x realtime (measured)
-- Multi-core: 54x realtime with Rayon (measured)
-- GPU: Experimental feature (integrated GPUs measured slower than CPU)

 **Recommendation:** Evaluate based on your specific requirements.
 If you need only playback, Kira or Rodio may be simpler.
 If you need synthesis + composition + GPU acceleration, Tunes provides unique capabilities not available elsewhere.